samriddhabasu/samriddhabasu.github.io/_posts/2016-02-03-Going-On-An-Adventure.md

 ---
 layout: post
-title: "I'm Going On An Adventure!"
+title: "I&#39;m Going On An Adventure!"
 date: 2016-02-03
 author: The Dork Knight Rises
 ---